Yorke Peninsula Council

 The Yorke Peninsula Council is a local government area in South Australia.
 Its boundaries include most of the Yorke Peninsula.
-The council seat is at Maitland; the council also maintains branch offices at Minlaton and Yorketown.
+The main Council office is at Maitland; the council also maintains branch offices at Minlaton and Yorketown.

 History

 It came into existence on 10 February 1997 as a result of the amalgamation of the District Council of Central Yorke Peninsula, the District Council of Minlaton, the District Council of Warooka and the District Council of Yorketown.
 It was named as the District Council of Yorke Peninsula at its inception, but was renamed to Yorke Peninsula Council in 2013.

 Extent

 Yorke Peninsula Council includes the towns and localities of: